-Both of the program’s components, cardiac and pulmonary rehab, have received this prestigious certification.
-Our Cardio-Pulmonary Rehabilitation program offers medically-supervised program to safely restore physical fitness and function for people who have recently had serious cardiac or pulmonary events.
-Our goal is to help our patients regain confidence in exercising their heart and lungs through a structured and supervised program while assisting them to develop healthy lifestyle habits that reduce the risk of further complications from heart and lung disease.
+LeConte Medical Center’s medically supervised Cardiopulmonary Rehab program seeks to safely restore physical fitness and function for people who have recently had serious cardiac or pulmonary events.
+Through exercise, education, counseling and healthy lifestyle changes, patients regain confidence in exercising their heart and lungs through a structured and supervised program designed to reduce the risk of further complications from heart and lung disease.

-■ Medically supervised exercises: your team will design a plan of care using aerobic exercise, strength training, and other functional activities.
+- Medically supervised exercises — Our team will design a plan of care using aerobic exercise, strength training, and other functional activities.

 Cardiac Rehabilitation Program

 In order to help patients begin and maintain a productive healthy lifestyle, the Cardiac Rehabilitation team tailors a program to specifically meet the needs of each patient.
 Following clearance from the physician, an individualized exercise and diet program is outlined and implemented for the patient.
-The exercise sessions last for 1½ hours and meet three times a week for 8–12 weeks.
+The exercise sessions last for 1½ hours and meet three times a week for 8–12 weeks, close to home in Sevier County.
 Heart monitoring is used to detect any irregular beats or changes in heart activity during exercise.

 Pulmonary Rehabilitation Program

 Chronic pulmonary disease is costly in both dollars and lives.
-Lung disease costs billions of dollars in medical care and disability payments in the United States.
-It is the fifth leading cause of death and disability in Tennessee.
+Lung disease is the fifth leading cause of death and disability in Tennessee.
 These statistics justify our attempts to reduce the number of people hospitalized or disabled with pulmonary symptoms.
 Pulmonary Rehabilitation programs have been proven to reduce hospital admissions and improve exercise tolerance in people with lung diseases.

 Cost of Cardio-Pulmonary Rehabilitation